Leopold Zunz: Works

-Zunz’ famous article “Etwas über die rabbinische Litteratur” (“On Rabbinical Literature”), published in 1818, established the intellectual agenda of the Wissenschaft des Judentums (“Science of Judaism”), while adumbrating the main themes of his own future work as well.
+Zunz's famous article "Etwas über die rabbinische Litteratur" ("On Rabbinical Literature"), published in 1818, established the intellectual agenda of the Wissenschaft des Judentums ("Science of Judaism"), while adumbrating the main themes of his own future work as well.
 Even at this early stage of his academic career, Zunz mapped out his concept of the Wissenschaft des Judentums which he intended to serve as a medium for presenting, preserving, and transmitting the corpus of Jewish literary works.
 Zunz believed that only an academic approach to Jewish texts and a comprehensive and interdisciplinary academic framework would allow for the adequate study of Jewish themes and Judaism.
 In 1832 appeared "the most important Jewish book published in the 19th century."
 This was Zunz's Gottesdienstliche Vorträge der Juden, i.e. a history of the Sermon.
 It lays down principles for the investigation of the Rabbinic exegesis (Midrash) and of the siddur (prayer-book of the synagogue).
 This book raised Zunz to the supreme position among Jewish scholars.
 In 1845 appeared his Zur Geschichte und Literatur, in which he threw light on the literary and social history of the Jews.
 He had visited the British Museum in 1846, and this confirmed him in his plan for his third book, Synagogale Poesie des Mittelalters (1855).
 It was from this book that George Eliot translated the following opening of a chapter of Daniel Deronda: "If there are ranks in suffering, Israel takes precedence of all the nations...".
 After its publication Zunz again visited England, and in 1859 issued his Ritus.
 In this he gives a masterly survey of synagogal rites.
 His last great book was his Literaturgeschichte der synagogalen Poesie (1865).
 A supplement appeared in 1867.
 Besides these works, Zunz published a new translation of the Bible, and wrote many essays which were afterwards collected as Gesammelte Schriften.